CITS3200-group-31/ENTROPYMAX2.0/docs/PORTING_GUIDE.md

 # Porting Guide: VB6 → C backend

 This guide maps each legacy VB6 routine to its C counterpart, shows ownership, and points to the correct file to implement.
+The intended pipeline is:

+CSV → raw Parquet → C backend → processed Parquet.

 ## Owners
 - Ben: I/O (CSV load, future Parquet/CSV write)